Services and Programs

 Other specialty services include:

-We offer comprehensive hepatology services, including the diagnosis and management of viral, autoimmune and metabolic liver diseases.
-We work closely with hepatobiliary surgeons, oncologists, interventional radiologists (for TIPS and tumor ablation techniques) and transplant referral centers.
-The unit has extensive experience in the management of complex patients with viral hepatitis, including co-infection with HIV, portal hypertension and end-stage liver disease.
+Hepatology services, including the diagnosis and management of viral, autoimmune, and metabolic liver diseases are offered by the staff.
+Additionally, they work closely with hepatobiliary surgeons, oncologists, interventional radiologists for transjugular intrahepatic portosystemic shunt (TIPS) and tumor ablation techniques, and transplant referral centers.
+The unit has extensive experience in the management of complex patients with viral hepatitis, including co-infection with HIV, portal hypertension, and end-stage liver disease.

-We are skilled in the treatment and evaluation of patients with gallbladder disease, pancreatitis and pancreatobiliary cancer.
-Services include diagnostic and therapeutic endoscopic retrograde cholangiopancreatography (ERCP), endoscopic ultrasound and specialized MRI imaging of the pancreas and bile ducts.
-We have on staff two of the nation's leading biliary endoscopists and endoscopic ultrasonographers.
+The gastroenterology staff is skilled in the treatment and evaluation of patients with gallbladder disease, pancreatitis, and pancreatobiliary cancer.
+Services include diagnostic and therapeutic endoscopic retrograde cholangiopancreatography (ERCP), endoscopic ultrasound and specialized MRI imaging of the pancreas, and bile ducts.

 Colorectal Cancer Screening

-We have an active program for colon cancer screening and offer "open access" colonoscopy screening for average risk individuals, as well as those with blood in the stool or a family history of colorectal cancer.
-No prior appointment with us is necessary.
+The active program for colon cancer screening offers "open access" colonoscopy screening for average risk individuals, as well as those with blood in the stool or a family history of colorectal cancer.
+The main screening tests for colorectal cancer, including stool blood testing, flexible sigmoidoscopy, barium enema, and colonoscopy.
+No prior appointment is necessary.
 Patients receive results the same day.
-If cancer is found, your primary care physician may choose to refer you for further care by one of several outstanding surgeons and oncologists at BMC’s Center for Digestive Disorders.
+If cancer is found, the patient’s primary care physician may choose to refer the patient for further care by one of several outstanding surgeons and oncologists at BMC’s Center for Digestive Disorders.

-Many of our services are intended to offer comfort to patients with feeding difficulties related to a serious illness.
-For example, we can enable patients with esophageal cancer to eat normally by placing an endoscopic stent in the esophagus or by the use of photodynamic therapy, allowing food to pass beyond the cancerous area into the stomach.
+Many of the services provided are intended to offer comfort patients with feeding difficulties related to a serious illness.
+For example, the staff can enable patients with esophageal cancer to eat normally by placing an endoscopic stent in the esophagus or by the use of photodynamic therapy, allowing food to pass beyond the cancerous area into the stomach.
 This procedure can replace a gastrostomy tube and offer patients the pleasure of eating.
-For patients with conditions that cannot be stented, such as ALS (Lou Gehrig's Disease) or the aftermath of stroke, a gastrostomy tube can offer them the opportunity of being fed at home.
+For patients with conditions that cannot be stented, such as ALS (Lou Gehrig's disease) or the aftermath of stroke, a gastrostomy tube can offer them the opportunity of being fed at home.

 The term "endoscopy" refers to a technique used for looking inside the body using miniature cameras mounted on the end of long flexible tubes that can be inserted into the body through the mouth or rectum.
-Our diagnostic and therapeutic endoscopy services are dedicated to the efficient, safe and appropriate utilization of endoscopy for individual patient care and management.
+The diagnostic and therapeutic endoscopy services are efficient, safe, and an appropriate utilization of endoscopy for individual patient care and management.

-In addition, Boston Medical Center houses a motility center for esophageal and anorectal disorders, and we offer the latest in gastrointestinal testing, such as Bravo pH monitoring, pancreatic function testing and breath testing for lactase deficiency, bacterial overgrowth and H. pylori.
+In addition, BMC houses a motility center for esophageal and anorectal disorders, and the medical staff offers the latest in gastrointestinal testing, such as Bravo pH monitoring, pancreatic function testing and breath testing for lactase deficiency, bacterial overgrowth, and H. pylori.
 Capsule endoscopy for the evaluation of small intestinal disorders, including occult gastrointestinal bleeding, abdominal pain and suspected Crohn's disease, is available.
-Visit Procedures and Preparations for more details on endoscopy procedures.